phuonglh/vlp/README.md

 To tag an input text file containing sentences, each on a line, invoke the command

-  `$spark-submit tag.jar -m tag -i dat/sample.txt`
+  `$spark-submit tag.jar -m tag -i dat/tag/sample.txt`

+The tagging result will be shown to the output, each line contains pairs of (token, part-of-spech).

 Option `-m` specifies the running mode.
 If the pre-trained model is not on the default path, you must specify it explicitly with option `-p`, as follows:

   `$spark-submit tag.jar -m tag -i dat/sample.txt -p path/to/model`

-Note that the input text file does not need to be tokenized in advanced, the tagger will call the tokenizer module to segment the text into words before tagging.
+Note that the input text file does not need to be tokenized in advance, the tagger will call the tokenizer module to segment the text into words before tagging.

 ### 2.2.
 Training Mode

 To train a model, you will need the VLSP 2010 part-of-speech tagged corpus (which has about 10,000 manually tagged sentences).
-Suppose that the corpus is provided at the default path `dat/vtb-tagged.txt`:
+Suppose that the corpus is provided at the default path `dat/tag/vtb-tagged.txt`:

   `$spark-submit tag.jar -m train`